AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Discover the interface"
 >abstract="The new Campaign v8 Web interface offers an integrated, intuitive, and consistent user experience."

 The new Campaign v8 Web interface offers a modern and intuitive user experience to simplify marketing campaign design and delivery.
-This new interface is integrated with Adobe Experience Platform.
+This new interface is integrated with Adobe Experience Cloud apps and solutions.

 >[!NOTE]